RaymanMoha/alx-low_level_programming/README.md

 **Acknowledgements 🙏**

   All work contained in this project was completed as part of the Alx software Engineering curriculum of Holberton School.
-Alx, Holberton programis a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+Alx, Holberton program is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.